ApfelTeeSaft/HTML-Scratch/README.md

 Added a Background Image and Changed the Text Font color from Black to White Changed the GitHub Logo at the Bottom of the Site

+0.3
+Added FNF at the bottom of the Page

-*from now on no updates will arrive not planned because i need to focuse on my gameserver*
+*from now on no updates will arrive not planned because i need to focuse on my life*